mcandre/buttery/README.md

 # EXAMPLE

 By default, `buttery` enables continuous looping.

-We can take a GIF input file that exhibits a jarring halt after a few seconds, and output a smoother, continuous loop.
+For example, we can take a GIF input file that exhibits a jarring *halt* after a few seconds, and output a GIF file that plays as a smoother, continuous loop.

 ```console
 $ cd examples